ChuLiYu/chainy-backend/README.md

 # Chainy – AWS/Terraform URL Shortener Scaffold

 Chainy is a learning scaffold for building a serverless short URL platform on AWS with Terraform.
-It wires together an HTTP API, Lambda functions, DynamoDB storage, and an asynchronous click-event pipeline (EventBridge → Kinesis Firehose → S3) so you can focus on iterating and deepening your AWS + Terraform skills.
+It wires together an HTTP API, Lambda functions, DynamoDB storage, and a lightweight event pipeline where Lambda writes JSONL records straight to S3 so you can focus on iterating and deepening your AWS + Terraform skills.

 > 🇹🇼 Looking for the Traditional Chinese guide?
 See [README_ZH.md](README_ZH.md).